acmilanfan/blog-backend-kotlin/README.md

 * Hibernate 5.3.7

 **TODOs:**
-* Implement hiding/showing a comment (by default hidden)
+* Implement getting only displayed comments for a post
 * Implement sorting posts by comments number (most popular)
 * Implement liking a comment
 * Implement disliking a comment